 He washed himself clean of the previous days’ dirt in the wide bucket set at the other side of the room.
-The nippy water finished waking him up, and he was wide awake by the time he made it out of the room and then out of the inn.
+The nippy water finished waking him up, and he was aware enough by the time he made it out of the room and then out of the inn.

-Lan Wangji was nowhere to be seen, but the smell of sandalwood clinged to the door next to his, indicating that he must still be inside.
+Lan Wangji was nowhere to be seen, but the smell of sandalwood clung to the door next to Wei Wuxian’s, indicating that he must still be inside.
 Wei Wuxian made his steps quieter so as not to warn him of his presence.

-Once outside, he felt the same thing which he had when they arrived: some kind of energy absorbed by the soil and plants around, different than the resentment he could wield but not so far out of his reach.
+Once outside, he felt the same thing which he had when they arrived: some kind of energy absorbed by the soil and plants around, different from the resentment he could wield, yet not so far out of his reach.
 He had not told Lan Wangji of it yet, and had no idea if the Lan sect heir had felt it too when they arrived.
 He wanted to examine it on his own.

 It felt a little like the goddess in Dafan had, and yet not at all similar.